azurepocmain/aoai/README.md

 As enterprises attempt to adopt Azure Open AI LLM.
-It has become evident that certain techniques and recommended practices can immensely assist organizations on this journey.
-This repo aims to provide real world POC to aid enterprises with efficient and concise techniques to fully leverage and adopt LLM.
+It has become evident that certain techniques and recommended practices can immensely assist organizations on thier journey.
+This repo aims to provide real world POCs to aid enterprises with efficient and concise techniques to fully leverage and adopt LLM.